What Is Memory?

 Loss of memory and forgetfulness can often be a sign of serious illness.
 Diseases like Alzheimer's and dementia can detrimentally affect memory, often severely compromising a person's ability to remember.
-Memory loss is often also typical of the aging process in general, even without other associated illness.
+Memory loss is often also typical of the aging process in general, even without other associated illnesses.

 Other illnesses like amnesia and hyperthymesia can directly affect memory, whether memories of past events or about the self.
 Memory failures can be especially debilitating because they often result in confusion, disorientation, and uncertainty, even if patients are otherwise healthy.

 While different people often have different capacities for memory, individuals can often boost their memory skills through concerted effort.
 Mnemonic techniques, sometimes referred to as the art of memory, have been used for centuries to improve memory, especially in the memorization of long texts or extensive lists of information.
 These techniques can include strategies such as building a memory palace, where particular phrases or facts are associated with locations in a familiar house or space, or otherwise associating information with visual or spatial signs.